KennethTM/dnk_lake_catchments/data_products/README.md

 ## Contents:

-This repository contains files associated with the above manuscript:
+This repository contains files (GIS files available in both '.shp' and '.sqlite' formats in sub-folders) associated with the above manuscript:

-**catchments_simple** Catchment boundaries of 180.377 lakes identified by the "gml_id" feature.
+*catchments_simple* Catchment boundaries of 180.377 lakes identified by the "gml_id" feature.
 Catchments are derived from a high-resolution digital elevation model (1.6 m resolution) followed by simplification, retaining approx. 10% of the original points.
-File available in both '.shp' and '.sqlite' formats.

-**lakes** 180.378 lake polygons identified by the "gml_id" feature.
-File available in both '.shp' and '.sqlite' formats.
+*lakes* 180.378 lake polygons identified by the "gml_id" feature.

-**predictions.csv** CSV text file containing predictions of water quality (alk/alkalinity [meq L^-1], chl_a/chlorophyll a [ug L^-1], color [mg Pt L^-1], ph/pH [pH], tn/total nitrogen [mg L^-1], tp/total phosphorus [mg L^-1], secchi/Secchi depth [m], pco2/CO2 partial pressure [uatm]) for 180.378 lakes identified by the "gml_id" feature.
+*predictions.csv* CSV text file containing predictions of water quality (alk/alkalinity [meq L^-1], chl_a/chlorophyll a [ug L^-1], color [mg Pt L^-1], ph/pH [pH], tn/total nitrogen [mg L^-1], tp/total phosphorus [mg L^-1], secchi/Secchi depth [m], pco2/CO2 partial pressure [uatm]) for 180.378 lakes identified by the "gml_id" feature.
 Estimates represents annual averages of surface water concentrations.

-**models.rds** R-object file which can be read in R using the readRDS() function.
+*models.rds* R-object file which can be read in R using the readRDS() function.
 The contains a nested R list object: The first level keys are "raw" or "mlr", and second level keys "alk", "chl_a", "color", "ph", "tn", "tp", "secchi", "pco2").
 The list contains trained predictive models for each of the eight water quality variables, either as implemented in the MLR R-package ("mlr") or in the underlying R-packages ("raw").

 ## Raw data